amphineko-legacy/dockersocks/README.md

 ### Introduction

-This docker file will make a CentOS environment, fetch source code from GitHub (shadowsocks-libev).
+This docker file will build a CentOS environment on your local Docker, and clone source repo from GitHub (shadowsocks-libev).

-Then checkout the latest tagged commit, and compile with Clang & LLVM.
+Then checkout the latest tagged commit, and compile **shadowsocks-libev** with Clang & LLVM.

 ### Usage